David Banner

-Lavell William Crump (born April 11, 1974), better known by his stage name David Banner, is an American rapper, record producer, and actor.
+Lavell William Crump (born April 11, 1974), known professionally as David Banner, is an American rapper, record producer, and activist.

-Born in Brookhaven, Mississippi, Banner's family moved to Jackson, Mississippi, where he was raised.
+Born in Brookhaven, Mississippi, Banner's family moved to Jackson, where he was raised.
 Banner graduated from Southern University with a bachelor's degree, then attended University of Maryland Eastern Shore to pursue a master's.
-He started his music career as a member of the rap duo, Crooked Lettaz, before going solo in 2000 with the release titled Them Firewater Boyz, Vol. 1.
+He started his music career as a member of the rap duo Crooked Lettaz, before going solo in 2000 with the release titled Them Firewater Boyz, Vol. 1.
 In 2003, Banner signed to Universal Records, where he released four albums: Mississippi: The Album (2003), MTA2: Baptized in Dirty Water (2003), Certified (2005), and The Greatest Story Ever Told (2008).

 Banner is also a noted producer, having produced music for himself, Trick Daddy, T.I., Lil Boosie and Lil Wayne among others.

 Early life

-Lavell William Crump was born in Brookhaven and raised in Jackson, Mississippi, the elder son of Zeno Crump Jr., Jackson district fire chief, and Carolyn Crump.
+Lavell William Crump was born in Brookhaven, Mississippi, and raised in Jackson, the elder son of Zeno Crump Jr., Jackson district fire chief, and Carolyn Crump.
 He graduated from Provine High School in Jackson in 1992 and then attended Southern University in Baton Rouge, Louisiana, his mother's alma mater.
 At Southern University, Crump served as president of the Student Government Association and received a bachelor's degree in business.
 He later attended the University of Maryland Eastern Shore to pursue a master's degree in education but later left the program to pursue his music career full-time.

 Music career

 1995–2000: Beginnings and Them Firewater Boyz, Vol. 1

 Crump's stage name "David Banner" is taken from the lead character of the television series, The Incredible Hulk.
 With several of his friends, Banner sent some demo tapes to Jackson, Mississippi radio station, WJMI.
-Celebrity Manager Glenn Sweety G Toby discovered the group and signed them to Neil Levine at Penalty Records.
+Record executive Glenn Toby discovered the group and signed them to Neil Levine at Penalty Records.
 In 1999, Banner and rapper Kamikaze as the duo, Crooked Lettaz, released Grey Skies (Penalty Recordings).
 In 2000, Banner released his solo debut album, Them Firewater Boyz, Vol. 1.
 Released on the independent label, Big Face Records, the album sold around 7,000 copies.